jessewaites/ios_swift_demo_app/README.md

 ![Simulator Image 2](https://pbs.twimg.com/media/CQ6ie3hU8AABWwL.png)

-A few thoughts
+A few thoughts and observations...
 -------------

-A few things that crossed my mind when building this app.
+Here are a few things that crossed my mind when building this app.

-> - Really neat to see the MVC implementation.
+> - Really neat to see the MVC implementation on the handset (iPhone) I've used for years.

+> - There is no method on an array in Swift that will return a random element of the array, such as aray.sample in Ruby.
+That seems kind of ridiculous.

 > - Building for iOS in Xcode is a hell of a lot of fun.